yliess86/PhDThesis/thesis.md

 In the previous sub-section (see @sec:optimization), we saw how to learn parametrized functions $f_\theta$ given a training dataset.
 By evaluating the gradients of the objective function with respect to the model's parameters, it is possible to obtain a good enough mapping $f_\theta: X \rightarrow Y$.
 In this sub-section, we discuss backpropagation, the recursive algorithm used to efficiently compute those gradients exploiting the chain rule $\frac{\partial z}{\partial x} = \frac{\partial z}{\partial y} \cdot \frac{\partial y}{\partial x}$ with $z$ dependant on $y$ and $y$ on $x$.

-**Automatic Differentiation:** In mathermatics, +ad describes the set of techniques used to evaluate the derivative of a function and exploits the fact that any complex computation can be transformed into a sequence of elementary operations and functions with known symbolic derivatives.
+**Automatic Differentiation:** In mathematics, +ad describes the set of techniques used to evaluate the derivative of a function and exploits the fact that any complex computation can be transformed into a sequence of elementary operations and functions with known symbolic derivatives.
 By applying the chain rule recursively to this sequence of operations, one can automatically compute the derivatives with precision at the cost of storage.

 We distinguish two modes of operation for +ad, forward mode differentiation, and reverse mode differentiation.
 In forward mode, the derivatives are computed after applying each elementary operation and function in order using the chain rule.
 It requires storing the gradients along the way and carrying them until the last computation.
 This mode is preferred when the size of the outputs exceeds the size of the inputs.
 This is generally not the case for +nn where the input, an image for example, is larger than the output, a scalar for the objective function.
-On the opposite, reverse mode differentiation traverses the sequence of operations from end to start using the chain rule and requires to store the output of the operations instead.
+On the opposite, reverse mode differentiation traverses the sequence of operations from end to start using the chain rule and requires storing the output of the operations instead.
 This method is preferred when the size of the inputs exceeds the outputs.
 This mode thus has to happen in two passes, a forward pass where one computes the output of every operation in the order, and a backward pass, where the sequence of operations is traversed in backward order to compute the derivatives.

-**Computation Graph:**

-- +nn can be expressed as a computation +dag
-- Graph object and Nodes implem backward and forward pass
-- Node compute local gradient * output grad and chain to children
-- Graph can be made efficient by fusing computation into single kernel
-- Dynamic (Eager Mode) vs Static Graph
+**Computation Graph:** A +nn can be defined as a succession of linear transformations followed by non-linear activations (discussed in the next sub-section [@sec:nn]).
+Those elementary operations are differentiable and when thinking of the data flow can be viewed as a computation +dag to which backpropagation, reverse mode differentiation, can be applied.

+In modern +dl frameworks [@pytorch; @tensorflow], the +ad is centered on the implementation of a Graph object with Nodes.
+Both entities possess a `forward()` and a `backward()` function.
+The forward pass calls the `forward()` function of each node of the graph by traversing it in order while saving the node output for differentiation.
+The backward pass traverses the graph recursively in backward order calling the `backward()` function responsible for computing the local gradient of the node operation and multiplying it by its output gradient following the chain rule.
+Nodes are in most frameworks referred to as Layers, the elementary building block of the +nn operation chain.

+**Eager or Graph Execution:** Modern +dl frameworks such as PyTorch [@pytorch] and Tensorflow [@tensorflow] now propose two execution modes.
+An eager mode, where the graph is built dynamically and operations are applied immediately, and a graph mode where the computational graph has to be defined beforehand.
+Both modes come with advantages and inconveniences.
+Eager mode is useful for iterative development and provides an intuitive interface similar to imperative programming, it is easier to debug and offers natural control flows as well as hardware acceleration support.
+On the other side, graph mode allows for more efficient execution.
+The graph can be optimized by applying operations similar to the ones used in programming language [+ast]{.plural}.
+Graph edges can be merged into a single fused operation, and execution can be optimized for parallelization.
+It is often the preferred way for deployment where the execution time and memory are at stake.

 #### Neural Network {#sec:nn}
 #### Convolutional Neural Network